Christopher Cassidy

 Christopher John "Chris" Cassidy (born January 4, 1970) is a retired NASA astronaut and United States Navy SEAL.
-Chris Cassidy achieved the rank of captain in the U.S. Navy.
+He achieved the rank of captain in the U.S. Navy.
 His first spaceflight was on a Space Shuttle mission in 2009.
 He was the Chief of the Astronaut Office at NASA from July 2015 until June 2017.

 Early life and education

 Cassidy was born in Salem, Massachusetts on January 4, 1970.
 He attended York High School, in York, Maine.
-He then graduated from the Naval Academy Preparatory School in Newport, Rhode Island, in 1989.
-He received a Bachelor of Science degree in mathematics at the United States Naval Academy in 1993 and a Master of Science degree in ocean engineering at the Massachusetts Institute of Technology in 2000.
+He then graduated from the Naval Academy Preparatory School in Newport, Rhode Island in 1989.
+He received a Bachelor of Science degree in mathematics from the United States Naval Academy in 1993 and a Master of Science degree in ocean engineering at the Massachusetts Institute of Technology in 2000.